rueyaa332266/ezcron/README.md

 See more DEMO at [example](#Example)

-## TODO
-- Add number option for Next command
-- Refactor the code

 ## CRON Expression Format

 Only support 5 fields.
 ```
 # ┌───────────── minute (0 - 59)